Pennard

-Pennard (previously Llanarthbodu) is a village and community on the south of the Gower Peninsula, about 7 miles south-west of Swansea city centre.
+Pennard is a village and community on the south of the Gower Peninsula, about 7 miles south-west of Swansea city centre.
 It falls within the Pennard electoral ward of Swansea.
 The Pennard community includes the larger settlements of Southgate and Kittle. the population as of 2011 was 2,688.

 Description and amenities

 The village has a church, health centre, library and a primary school.
 There is also an 18-hole golf course, as well as the remains of a 12th-century castle.

+The name "Pennard" is of Welsh origin and first appears in a 12th century Latin document, while Llanarthbodu may have been the historical name for the place before the arrival of the Normans.